individkid/sidegeo/README.md

   * --dual takes per-region sidedness to sample with similar embed
   * --embed interprets polyants as regions in polytope
   * --polytope interprets polyants as significant facets
-  * --stock name, initial value, minimum maximum saturation values
-  * --flow formulae for value, reschedule delay, assignment delay
+  * --time formulae for value, reschedule delay, assignment delay
   * --listen takes stock for track to record or audit
   * --source takes sound file, microphone, or noise as volatile stock
   * --color takes plane subscript and decoration